Notice: This page requires JavaScript to function properly.

 Access Control and Inheritance Conclusion

-In object-oriented inheritance, base class private members are inaccessible to derived classes, safeguarding them from modification or retrieval and protected members can only be accessed within the subclass, while public members can be accessed externally.
-You can experiment with it using code snippet below.
+In object-oriented inheritance, private members of a base class are inaccessible to derived classes, safeguarding them from modification or retrieval.
+Protected members can only be accessed within the subclass, while public members can be accessed externally.
+You can experiment with this using the code snippet below.

 copy